What is customer engagement?

 2. Responding to marketing with a comment on Facebook

-A customer seeing an ad for a product they’ve recently bought may add a comment along the lines of “this is the thing I was telling you about Sandra!” or “bought three of these, no idea how to use them”.
+An engaged customer seeing an ad for a product they’ve recently bought may add a comment along the lines of “this is the thing I was telling you about Sandra!” or “bought three of these, no idea how to use them”.
 It’s a word-of-mouth moment that reflects positively or negatively on both the customer and the brand – a form of social proof.

 3. Reviewing on a third-party site